StableBattle/stable-battle-contracts/README.md

 # StableBattle Typescript branch
-Switching from more js to ts
+Switching from js to ts